 Introduction of chemistry and biochemistry concepts based on food and beverages, including topics associated with chemical changes that occur during cooking and baking.
 Specific topics will vary by semester.
 (Does not count towards Chemistry major or minor).
-Three hours of lecture and three hours of laboratory per week.
+Three hours of lecture, one 3-hour laboratory per week..
 Offered as needed.